mne-tools/mne-python/doc/pre_install.rst

 Overview of the MNE tools suite
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The project started with what is now called :ref:`MNE-C <c_reference>` — a set of interrelated command-line and GUI programs focused on computing cortically constrained Minimum Norm Estimates from MEG and EEG data.
+The project started with what is now called :doc:`MNE-C <manual/c_reference>` — a set of interrelated command-line and GUI programs focused on computing cortically constrained Minimum Norm Estimates from MEG and EEG data.
 These tools were written in C by Matti Hämäläinen.

 :ref:`MNE-python <api_reference>` reimplements the functionality of MNE-C, and extends considerably the analysis and visualization capabilities.